 If an individual decision by an authority concerned is not expected to be delivered within the time limit, that authority shall inform the competent authority without delay and include a justification for the delay.
 Subsequently, the competent authority shall reset the time limit within which that individual decision shall be issued, whilst still complying with the overall time limits set in accordance with Article 10.
-Acknowledging the national specificities in planning and permit granting processes, Member States may choose among the three schemes referred to in points (a), (b) and (c) of the first subparagraph to facilitate and coordinate their procedures and shall opt to implement the most effective scheme.
-Where a Member State chooses the collaborative scheme, it shall inform the Commission of its reasons therefor.
-The Commission shall undertake an evaluation of the effectiveness of the schemes in the report referred to in Article 17.

-4. Member States may apply different schemes as set out in paragraph 3 to onshore and offshore projects of common interest.
+Acknowledging the national specificities in planning and permit granting processes, Contracting Parties may choose among the three schemes referred to in points (a), (b) and (c) of the first subparagraph to facilitate and coordinate their procedures and shall opt to implement the most effective scheme.
+Where a Contracting Party chooses the collaborative scheme, it shall inform the Energy Community Secretariat of its reasons therefor.
+The Energy Community Secretariat shall undertake an evaluation of the effectiveness of the schemes in the report referred to in Article 17.

-5. If a project of common interest requires decisions to be taken in two or more Member States, the respective competent authorities shall take all necessary steps for efficient and effective cooperation and coordination among themselves, including as regards the provisions referred to in Article 10(4).
-Member States shall endeavour to provide for joint procedures, particularly with regard to the assessment of environmental impacts.
+- 4. Contracting Party may apply different schemes as set out in paragraph 3 to onshore and offshore projects of Energy Community interest. - 5.
+If a project of Energy Community interest requires decisions to be taken in two or more Contracting Parties, the respective competent authorities shall take all necessary steps for efficient and effective cooperation and coordination among themselves, including as regards the provisions referred to in Article 10(4).
+Contracting Parties shall endeavour to provide for joint procedures, particularly with regard to the assessment of environmental impacts. - 6.8 If a project of Energy Community interest requires decisions to be taken in one or more Contracting Parties and one or more Member States, the respective competent authorities are encouraged to take all necessary steps for efficient and effective cooperation and coordination among themselves, including as regards the provisions referred to in Article 10(4).
+Contracting Parties and Member States concerned are encouraged to provide for joint procedures, particularly with regard to the assessment of environmental impacts.